 During 2009, the following transaction was specifically approved by the Independent Directors pursuant to the above-described related party transaction approval policy but was exempt from disclosure under Regulation S-K, Item 404 because it did not meet the dollar threshold set forth therein: Oscar B. Marx's son, John Marx, was hired as an employee of the Company in a sales position.
 The Independent Directors, excluding Oscar B. Marx, reviewed and approved the engagement of John Marx.
-The Independent Directors have also reviewed and approved the compensation paid to John Marx each calendar year since 2009.
-In 2011, total compensation paid to John Marx was approximately \$322,000 in cash compensation, 3,000 shares of restricted stock awards and 40,000 options to purchase common stock.
+The Independent Directors have also reviewed and approved the compensation paid to John Marx was approximately \$322,000 in cash compensation, 3,000 shares of restricted stock awards and 40,000 options to purchase common stock.
 The employment arrangement with John Marx is hereby disclosed as a transaction with a related person under Regulation S-K, Item 404; however, because John Marx is a non-executive employee and the amounts paid to him are compensation in respect of services he provides, such payments do not exclude Oscar B. Marx from being deemed an "Independent Director" under applicable rules promulgated by The Nasdaq Stock Market, Inc. ("Nasdaq").